astriaai/articles/blog/virtual-tryon.md

 # Final Words

-Using Virtual Try-On with Astria.ai is seamless and the results are nearly perfect.
+Using Virtual Try-On with Astria is seamless and the results are nearly perfect.
 With minimal effort, any business can visualize different outfits on models or on their customers.
 The clothes fit perfectly and blend in accurately with the model they are simulated on.